Pratikdhage48/Pratikdhage48/README.md

 ## 🧠 About Me

-🎓 I am a passionate Data Analyst with a strong foundation in extracting, transforming, analyzing, and visualizing data to solve real-world problems.
+🎓 I am a passionate Business Intelligence & Data Analyst with a strong foundation in extracting, transforming, analyzing, and visualizing data to solve real-world problems.

 🔍 I love working with datasets, uncovering trends, and turning raw numbers into clear, actionable insights.